EstravenX/anki2sm/README.md

 # An Anki to SuperMemo 17 converter
   anki2sm is a python script that is meant to batch convert anki decks into supermemo decks, including audios, images and videos.
-The scripts comes on with an additional feature of extracting annotated links, for incremental reading.
+The scripts comes with an additional feature of extracting annotated links, for incremental reading.
 It creates a bat file that when run opens exploerer with multiple tabs.
-You can open supermemo to import the webpages.This script is ment to run on Windows.
+You can open supermemo to import these webpages.This script is meant to run on Windows.

 ### Steps for usage:
 - clone this repo